-- New and relevant information: significant information that was not available at the time of the student conduct meeting that has been revealed or discovered which alters the facts of the matter and may alter the outcome.
-It is not information that the accused student had at the time but did not share with the conduct officer at the original student conduct meeting. - Procedural error: A claim of error in the student conduct meeting procedure that substantially affected the decision. - One of the following sanctions was issued, an expulsion or a suspension for a period of longer than seven days.
+- New and relevant information: significant information that was not available at the time of the community standards meeting that has been revealed or discovered which alters the facts of the matter and may alter the outcome.
+It is not information that the accused student had at the time but did not share with the conduct officer at the original community standards meeting. - Procedural error: A claim of error in the community standards meeting procedure that substantially affected the decision. - One of the following sanctions was issued, an expulsion or a suspension for a period of longer than seven days.

-Appeals must be submitted in writing, via e-mail, by the student found to have violated College policy to the Director of Student Conduct (or person designated by the College) as directed in the outcome letter within three business days of learning of the College sending the outcome letter to the student.
-The appeal letter must identify on which of the above three reasons the appeal is based.
-If appealing on grounds of new information the letter must include the new information that supports his/her position and explain the specific relevance and credibility of that new information.
-If appealing on a procedural error, the letter must state what the specific error was and how it substantially affected the outcome of the student conduct meeting.
-If appealing due to a sanction of suspension or expulsion, the letter must include reasons why the student thinks this outcome was not appropriate and state what discipline (if any) the student believes to be appropriate and why.
+Appeals must be submitted via the online appeal form on the Portal (Under Student Life, Community Standards) by the student found to have violated College policy within three business days of learning of the College sending the outcome letter to the student.
+The appeal submission must identify on which of the above three reasons the appeal is based.
+If appealing on grounds of new information the submission must include the new information that supports the student's position and explain the specific relevance and credibility of that new information.
+If appealing on a procedural error, the submission must state what the specific error was and how it substantially affected the outcome of the community standards meeting.
+If appealing due to a sanction of suspension or expulsion, the submission must include reasons why the student thinks this outcome was not appropriate and state what discipline (if any) the student believes to be appropriate and why.

-The Director of Student Conduct, (or person designated by the College) will review the student's written appeal.
-Students are not permitted meet with the appeal reader while the appeal is under review.
-If the appeal reader believes the student's written appeal raises new issues of fact or questions of fairness which were not addressed before the determination was made, he/she will make further inquiry as he/she deems appropriate in order to evaluate the appeal.
+The Director of Community Standards & Accountability, (or person designated by the College) will review the student's appeal.
+Students are not permitted to meet with the appeal reader while the appeal is under review.
+If the appeal reader believes the student's appeal raises new issues of fact or questions of fairness which were not addressed before the determination was made, he/she will make further inquiry as he/she deems appropriate in order to evaluate the appeal.
 The result of the appeal may be a confirmation of the original outcome, or a change of the outcome, either in whole or in part.
 The College will inform the student who submitted the appeal of the result of the appeal.
 The appeal decision is final.

-PLEASE NOTE: The provisions of this policy are only guidelines for the handling of student conduct and discipline matters.
-The process to address, investigate, and resolve student conduct and discipline matters lies ultimately within the College's discretion, and the College has the right to determine if the circumstances of particular student conduct and discipline matters are such that the College must address them in manner different than the provisions set out in these guidelines.
+PLEASE NOTE: The provisions of this policy are only guidelines for the handling of community standards and discipline matters.
+The process to address, investigate, and resolve community standards and discipline matters lies ultimately within the College's discretion, and the College has the right to determine if the circumstances of particular community standards and discipline matters are such that the College must address them in manner different than the provisions set out in these guidelines.
 These provisions do not constitute contractual promises by the College.
 Therefore, the student should understand that the College may not follow these provisions and its non-adherence to any of these provisions will not invalidate its determinations.